Genius (2018 Hindi film): Plot

-The film starts with Vasudev Shastri, a genius RAW (Research and Analysis Wing) agent, being labelled as incompetent because he had failed in an important mission and got himself too injured to work again.
+The film starts with Vasudev Shastri, a genius Research and Analysis Wing agent, being labelled as incompetent because he had failed in an important mission and got himself too injured to work again.
 Later, when he sits by a park depressed, Nandini, the love of his life, consoles him.
-The film then goes into a flashback where Vasudev Shastri who is a topper yet charming man who comes to IIT where the second ranker, Nandini Chauhan, out of jealousy, decides to make his life hell.
+The film then goes into a flashback where Vasudev Shastri who is a topper yet charming man who comes to IIT Roorkee where the second ranker, Nandini Chauhan, out of jealousy, decides to make his life hell.
 She constantly detests him, but Vasu outsmarts her every time.
 Besides being the friendly "genius" around campus, he secretly uses his hacking talent working part time for RAW.

-The day before the final exam in IIT, Nandini reluctantly visits Vasu to get help regarding a theorem.
-There, Vasu admits to Nandini that he had been long in love with her.
-Hearing this, Nandini immediately hatches a cunning plan and gives Vasu sleeping pills so that he is unable to attend the exam the next day.
-However, Vasu outsmarts her this time as well and reaches the exam hall before her.
+The day before the final exam in IIT, Nandini reluctantly visits Vasudev to get help regarding a theorem.
+There, Vasudev admits to Nandini that he had been long in love with her.
+Hearing this, Nandini immediately hatches a cunning plan and gives Vasudev sleeping pills so that he is unable to attend the exam the next day.
+However, Vasudev outsmarts her this time as well and reaches the exam hall before her.
 Vasu doesn't at all seem angry with her and instead helps her with an unexpected glitch and walks away smiling after completing his paper.
-On the day of the results, Nandini learns that Vasu had intentionally submitted a blank paper just to let her top.
+On the day of the results, Nandini learns that Vasudev had intentionally submitted a blank paper just to let her top.
 Seeing his dedication towards love, Nandini madly falls in love with him but doesn't reveal it and flies off to the US for her dream job.